 See all related medical device lawsuits our lawyers have taken on.

 Get a Free VenaTech LP IVC Filter Lawsuit Evaluation With Our Lawyers

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in VenaTech LP IVC filters lawsuits.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in VenaTech LP IVC filters lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Confidential VenaTech LP IVC Filter Lawsuit Evaluation: If you or a loved one has had a VenaTech LP IVC filter implanted, you should contact our law firm immediately.
 Our lawyers are evaluating every individual case regardless of whether you have been injured or not.
 So, if you have received retrievable filters, we would like to speak with you.
 You may be entitled to financial compensation by filing a VenaTech LP IVC Filter Lawsuit against the manufacturer and our lawyers can help.